 As you may have guessed my name is Adam Koch, and I live in Spartanburg, SC.
-I am 32 years old and work for NTT DATA as a Client Field Services Senior Associate for a major hospital system in this area.
+I am 32 years old and work for GHS as an I/S Desktop Analyst.
 I am dating the love of my life, Kristen, and we've been together for over 2 years.
 We recently took a trip to Buffalo, NY (my hometown) where I proposed to her (at Niagara Falls!) and she said yes!
 I am blind in my left eye due to a birth defect, but it hasn't ever held me back in any sort of meaningful way.
 While I am originally from Upstate New York (Buffalo Bills and Buffalo Sabres fan!), we moved to the south when I was about a year old, and have lived down here most of my life.

 Technology has been my life's passion since my family got our first computer, a Packard Bell 486 running Microsoft Windows 3.11, back when I was 12.
 A couple of years later we were able to upgrade to a Gateway desktop running Windows 98 SE.
 It was on this machine that I first began programming and web development.
 The first language was Microsoft Visual Basics 3.0 (16-bit), where I wrote addon software for the popular internet chat program AOL.